top of page

 The Jewish population may have violated the terms of citizenship unknowingly.

 The issue of concern is that their religious doctrine requires protecting Israel at all costs, including sacrificing their lives if necessary.
 Viewing another country in higher regard is in direct contrast to fulfilling the terms of citizenship in this country to not have allegiance elsewhere.
-If a religious doctrine is in contrast to fulfilling the terms of citizenship of this country, then such are grounds for dismissal.
+If a religious doctrine is in contrast to fulfilling the terms of citizenship then such are grounds for dismissal.

 Anti-Americans